 John Alexander, Executive director of creative arts at Eagle Brook Church

-John Alexander is the executive director of creative arts at Eagle Brook Church, which has seven locations in the Minneapolis/St. Paul metro area.
+John Alexander is the executive director of creative arts at Eagle Brook Church, which has nine locations in the Minneapolis/St. Paul metro area.